 |One of the roads in The District in Green Valley Ranch where there are unique shops and restaurants.|

-There’s not one iota of sadness or jealousy in her demeanor when she asks many questions of our world travels.
+There’s not one iota of sadness or jealousy in her demeanor when she asks many questions about our world travels.
 Having owned a major travel agency in her past, she too had an opportunity to travel the world and loves sharing stories of places we’ve mutually visited, only at different times.

 Driving all the way on Highway 215 seems to be the best route but is a boring drive through the barren desert with not much in the way of interesting scenery.
-But, once I walk in the door to her apartment and see her smiling face, the boring drive is long forgotten and all is right with the world.
+But, once I walk in the door to her apartment and see her smiling face, the boring drive is long forgotten, and all is right with the world.

 May your day be filled with events that make your day feel “right” for YOU!

 Photo from one year ago today, July 12, 2016: